 This isn’t a bad thing, in part because creating video content has become more accessible than ever.
 What was once a medium reserved for big companies with big budgets is now available to everyone, including entrepreneurs, start-ups operating out of mom’s basement, and small to mid-size marketing agencies who haven’t yet nabbed a packed roster of multimillion-dollar clients.

-Though the traditional commercial is certainly on the decline, digital video advertising is on the rise.
-Not only does Google claim that paid video ads on YouTube are 84% more effective than a traditional TV commercial, but according to Statista projections, video advertising is on track to be an industry worth over $120 billion USD by 2024.
+Though the traditional commercial is certainly on the decline, digital video ads are on the rise.
+Not only does Google claim that paid video ads on YouTube are 84% more effective than a traditional TV commercial, but according to Statista projections, video advertising are on track to be an industry worth over $120 billion USD by 2024, and 82.5% of all web traffic is video.

 Video advertising is the best medium to show off a brand's personality and the benefits of a product or service.